scottn12/ScottBot/README.md

 # ScottBot
 ScottBot is a bot made for discord servers using python, sqlite, AWS S3, and JSON.
-It is hosted through Heroku using their automatic GitHub deployment integration.
+It is hosted through Heroku using their automatic GitHub deployment integration (That's why there are so many commits).

 To add ScottBot to your server click the following link: https://discordapp.com/oauth2/authorize?client_id=465969556633026604&scope=bot